 Real-time competitive audits to inform price adjustments

 Our software will track your competitor's market position and strategies they use for more online visibility.
 Price Intelligently will discover what works best for your competitor and use those strategies to your competitive advantage.
-Also, these audits compare different market prices and help you make an informed decision on the best monetization strategy.
+Also, these audits compare different market prices and help you make an informed decision on the best software monetization strategy.

-Software Monetization FAQs
+Software monetization FAQs

 Monetization is the act of setting a price for products and gaining revenue from that price.